-- Trees are our lungs; they take C02 that we create and turn it into oxygen, without trees we would all be gasping for air.
+- Trees are our lungs; they take CO2 that we create and turn it into oxygen, without trees we would all be gasping for air.

-- Native UK trees, like the silver birch tree are a vital source of food and protect for our wildlife.
+- Native UK trees, like the Silver Birch Tree are a vital source of food and protection for our wildlife.

 - Having Native trees in our everyday life is an excellent way to teach youngsters about the wildlife and nature around us.